2022 Officer Roster:

 Past President: Carol Young, RVT

-I graduated from Bel-Rea Institute of Veterinary Technology back in 2006.
-I’ve been a CVT in Colorado and an RVT in New Mexico.
-I’ve had the opportunity to work in equine, mixed, emergency, day, and specialty practices ever since.
-I am currently the Program Director of the up-and-coming veterinary technician program at Pima Medical Institute in Albuquerque, and I work one day a week at a local veterinary clinic.
-I live in the East Mountains with my husband, too many horses, two demanding cats, and three goofy dogs.
+Carol graduated from Bel-Rea Institute of Veterinary Technology back in 2006, and has been a CVT in Colorado and an RVT in New Mexico.
+Carol has had the opportunity to work in equine, mixed, emergency, general, and specialty veterinary practices ever since moving to New Mexico in 2007.
+Carol currently works as a vet tech at a local veterinary clinic in Edgewood, and enjoys life in the East Mountains with her husband, too many horses, two demanding cats, and three goofy dogs.

 President Elect: Carolynn Hamilton, RVT